SmartTokenLabs/TokenScript/doc/javascript_api.md

 }
 ```

 However, sometimes - tokenised FIFA ticket or airline ticket - the time should be relevant to the timezone.
 The token designer would have supplied a [GeneralizedTime](https://en.wikipedia.org/wiki/GeneralizedTime) as the value of such an attribute.
 The attribute is a dictionary of two keys.
-The time as a Date object and the raw value for GeneralizedTime, which can be used to extract timezone information if needed.
+The time as a Date object and the raw value for GeneralizedTime, which can be used to extract timezone information like [examplified](../examples/ticket/js/generalized-time-test.html).

 ```
 instance = {